-When your a kid at the dinner table (especially a 90’s kid or earlier) your parents would have used the old adage of “eat whats on your plate or you get nothing.”
+When your a kid at the dinner table (especially a nineties kid or earlier) your parents would have used the old adage of “eat what’s on your plate or you get nothing.”

 My mother’s love of asparagus spurned a hatred I still haven’t completely left behind (along with my childish behavior at times) and I have never once made anything with those green spears on here so it felt time to re-visit this vegetable I simply wandered by at the supermarket every spring.